How Can I Sell My Business?

 What is a broker?

-Brokers, also known as business transfer agents or intermediaries are professionals that are trained to assist buyers and sellers of businesses.
-Brokers are usually the ones responsible for estimating the value of the business and advertising it on various platforms.
-Brokers also handle initial buyer interviews, discussions and facilitate any due diligence checks.
+Brokers, also known as business transfer agents or intermediaries, are professionals who are trained to assist buyers and sellers of businesses.
+Typically, brokers estimate the value of the business before advertising it on various sales platforms.

 Don't forget to do your research before hiring a broker and make sure you're getting the best value for your money.